‘Shameless’ Star Steve Howey Drops Two Season 10 Teasers On Instagram

 The behind-the-scenes clips included cast members discussing how “wild” it was to be a part of something that was entering Season 10.

 Howey’s second video had significantly less attention than his first with just 20,000 views and 74 comments.
-Those who did comment on the second video, however, were thrilled to tune into the Season 10 Premiere.
+Those who did comment on the second video, however, were thrilled to tune into the Season 10 premiere.

 “Ahhhhhhh im screaming!!!!!
 I love this show so f*cking much,” one follower exclaimed.

-Another chimed in: “I love shameless I have already watched season 9 like a thousand times and it is really good.”
+Another chimed in, “I love shameless I have already watched season 9 like a thousand times and it is really good.”

 “Oh my heck you guys look like you genuinely have so much fun together,” a third added.